lastleon/phonemoro/README.md

 🚨 <b>WIP, so a lot can still change</b> 🚨
 </p>

 > ⚠️ This project was renamed from phonemizer-rs to phonemoro.
+See https://github.com/lastleon/phonemoro/pull/1#issue-2992845609 for further information.

 ## Overview